AlibabaCloudDocs/waf/intl.en-US/FAQ/Web Application Firewall FAQ.md

 Yes, WAF can protect servers that are not deployed in Alibaba Cloud.
 WAF protects servers that are accessible over the Internet no matter whether they are deployed in Alibaba Cloud, third-party cloud platforms, or on-premises data centers.

 **Note:** All domain names that are hosted on servers in mainland China must apply for and receive an ICP filing as stipulated by the Ministry of Industry and Information Technology \(MIIT\).
-Otherwise, the domain mains cannot be added to the WAF console.
+Otherwise, the domain names cannot be added to the WAF console.

 ## Does WAF support Cloud Web Hosting instances?